juxor/afaq/markdown/secI3.md

 with depressing frequency in Marxist accounts of anarchism.
 It is best that we indicate that those who make the claim that anarchists seek _"small scale"_ production geared for _"small autonomous communities"_ simply show their ignorance.
-In actually, anarchists see production as being geared to whatever makes most social, economic and ecological sense.
+In actuality, anarchists see production as being geared to whatever makes most social, economic and ecological sense.
 Some production and workplaces will be geared to the local commune, some will be geared to the district federation, some to the regional federation, and so on.
 It is for